Yoomiy/skills-github-pages/index.md

 ---
+title: Welcome to my blog
 # Your Name - Personal Website

 # Hey there! 👋

-I'm [Your Name], a self-taught coder having fun building stuff.
-This little website is a side project I whipped up using GitHub Pages, inspired by the  התלתל tweet (https://x.com/taltimes2/status/1875879963393413514?mx=2).
+I'm Yossi, a self-taught coder having fun building stuff.
+This little website is a side project I whipped up using GitHub Pages, inspired by ['sהתלתל tweet] (https://x.com/taltimes2/status/1875879963393413514?mx=2).
 I'm really into learning new tech and exploring the world of development.

 # What I'm Up To